 There are three rates of VAT: standard which applies to most goods and services, reduced rate for some goods and services such as home energy and zero rate goods and services, for example, food and children’s clothes.

-- Turnover in the next 30 days
+Turnover in the past year, or in the next 30 days applies to:

 Some supplies are exempt from VAT, for example, postage stamps and insurance transactions.

 There are several VAT schemes which businesses can apply for which can reduce the administrative burden of VAT for example – Flat Rate Scheme.